 A list of committees and groups that Councillor Mrs Stribley is a member of can be viewed in the right hand column of this page.

-Local Economy, Environment, Planning, Transportation and Emergency Committee; Member of Dorset Police Authority and UK Delegate to the EU Committee of the Regions.
+Local Economy, Transportation Advisory Group, and Emergency Committee; Vice-Chairman of Dorset Fire Authority, Governor of Poole General Hospital and UK Delegate to the EU Committee of the Regions

 Life away from Council